 Most traders arrive at their first art fair totally unprepared.
 In this post, you’ll learn how to prepare for an outdoor art fair properly so you don’t get washed out, blown away, or fried by the elements.

 Bring rain covers and plenty of spring clamps to hold tarps in place.
 Keep your display in full shade, and tie everything down against the wind.
 Use weights and pegs to secure canopies and use parasols with vents.
-Bring along plenty of plastic bags, and absorbent cloths, and invest in a good windproof umbrella.
+Bring along plenty of plastic bags, zip ties, and absorbent cloths, plus invest in a good windproof umbrella.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)